 The FSLN responds by restricting civil liberties and increasing spending on the new national army, the Sandinista People's Army (Ejército Popular Sandinista - EPS), and a police force, the Sandinista Police (Policía Sandinista - PS).

 Both the army and the police are controlled by the Sandinistas and trained by personnel from Cuba, Eastern Europe, and the Soviet Union.
-With support from Cuba and the Soviet Union, the EPS will develop into the largest and best equipped military force in Central America.
-Compulsory military service, introduced during 1983, will bring its size to about 80,000 troops by the mid-1980s.
+With support from Cuba and the Soviet Union, the EPS develops into the largest and best equipped military force in Central America.
+Compulsory military service, introduced during 1983, brings its size to about 80,000 troops by the mid-1980s.

 1984 - Elections for the presidency and parliament are held on 4 November.
-The FSLN wins 67% of the votes, the presidency, and 61 of the 96 seats in the National Assembly.
+The FSLN wins 67% of the votes, obtaining the presidency and 61 of the 96 seats in the National Assembly.

-1987 - When the US Congress again withdraws aid to the Contras following the Iran-Contra Affair the war dwindles to a stalemate, opening the way for a negotiated peace settlement.
+1987 - When the US Congress again withdraws aid to the Contras following the Iran-Contra Affair the war stalls, opening the way for a negotiated peace settlement.
 A temporary cease-fire agreement is signed in March 1988.

-Comment: There are no ultimate heroes or villains in the political history of Nicaragua.
-All players appear compromised in the country's multishaded progress to true democracy.
-The Somoza dynasty was corrupt to the core but, especially under the rule of patriarch Anastasio Somoza García, astute enough to maintain widespread community support through the introduction of reforms to the labour market, the voting system and the provision of social services.
+There are no ultimate heroes or villains in the political history of Nicaragua.
+All players appear compromised in the country's multi-shaded progress to true democracy.
+The Somoza dynasty was corrupt to the core but, especially under the rule of patriarch Anastasio Somoza García, astute enough to maintain widespread community support through the introduction of reforms to the labour market and the voting system, and the provision of social services.
 For a time Nicaragua was an economic success story and the envy of its neighbours.
 The price was the surrender of political power to dictatorial whim.
 The country could only be as good as the dictator of the day.

 The Sandinistas are often portrayed in the West as crusading heroes for the common good.
 They were in reality as fractious as every other player on Nicaragua's political landscape.
-The fact that they have been rejected by the electorate in two consecutive votes is a sobering estimation of their capacity to govern.
+The fact that following their initial electoral victory they were rejected by the people in two subsequent votes is a sobering estimation of their capacity to govern.